marvenwilsons/channel-encoder/README.md

-A reactive marking table base on vue, this component ca be used, in nuxt and in plane vue component
+A reactive marking table base on vue, this component ca be use in nuxt.js and will works ina  plane vue component, just clone and import then register as a component.
 # Demo
 ![alt preview](preview.gif)